What are tax havens, and how do they work?

 Many believe tax havens create financial injustices, with some of the main issues including:

-- Instability: According to the International Monetary Fund (IMF), as a tax haven’s primary purpose is tax avoidance, this activity results in little investment in tangible assets, making the tax haven business highly volatile.
+Instability: According to the International Monetary Fund (IMF), as a tax haven’s primary purpose is to facilitate tax avoidance, this activity results in little investment in tangible assets, making the tax haven business highly volatile.

 More pressure has been placed on tax havens to curb their activity and reduce incentives they offer over the last few years, including from the US and European Union (EU), as well as advocacy groups.